+Receivables are recorded and carried at the original invoiced amount less an allowance for doubtful accounts.
 The allowance for doubtful accounts reflects the Company's best estimate of probable losses inherent in the accounts receivable balance.
 Activity in the allowance for doubtful accounts was as follows (in millions):

 Year Ended December 31,

-2014 2013 2012
+2015 2014 2013

-Allowance for doubful accounts
+Allowance for doubtful accounts

-Beginning balance \$ 22 \$ 15 \$ 6
+Beginning balance \$ 19 \$ 22 \$ 15

-Net charge-offs (7) (2) (5)
+Additions charged to costs and expenses 27 4 9

-Provision 4 9 14
+Charge-offs and other (8) (7) (2)

-Ending balance \$ 19 \$ 22 \$ 15
+Ending balance \$ 38 \$ 19 \$ 22